murattkiran/Airline-Passenger-Forecasting/README.md

 - **Definition**: The Seasonal AutoRegressive Integrated Moving Average model extends ARIMA by adding seasonal components.
 It is used to predict seasonal patterns in time series data.
 - **Features**: Includes both seasonal and stationary components.

+These models are used to address different structures and patterns in time series data.
+To emphasize their practical application, we have implemented these methods in a real-world case study for airline passenger forecasting.

+## Airline Passenger Forecasting Case Study

+In this project, the above-mentioned time series forecasting methods were applied to predict future airline passenger numbers based on historical data.
+The power of these models was leveraged to make accurate predictions and gain insights into passenger trends.